unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 > #### The Schools of Magic
 >
-> Academies of magic group spells into eight categories called schools of magic.
-Scholars, particularly wizards, apply these categories to all spells, believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
+> Academies of tek group spells into eight categories called schools of magic.
+Scholars, particularly wizards, apply these categories to all spells, believing that all tek functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
 >
-> The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.
+> The schools of tek help describe spells; they have no rules of their own, although some rules refer to the schools.
 >
 > **Abjuration** spells are protective in nature, though some of them have aggressive uses.
-They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.
+They create tek barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.
 >
 > **Conjuration** spells involve the transportation of objects and creatures from one location to another.
 Some spells summon creatures or objects to the caster’s side, whereas others allow the caster to teleport to another location.
 Some conjurations create objects or effects out of nothing.
 >